 The Mashantucket Pequot Indian High Stakes Bingo facility was first named Foxwoods when it opened in 1992.

 The future of Foxwoods in this post-pandemic era is yet to have a specific path.
 On the one hand, peddling their brand to Puerto Rico could be the beginning of the expansion.
-On the other hand, there is still a lot the Mashantucket Pequots need to open at their enormous Connecticut property.
+But, on the other hand, there is still a lot the Mashantucket Pequots need to open at their enormous Connecticut property.

 As the pandemic subsides, new opportunities may present themselves.